OpenMarch/OpenMarch/README.md

 - Animate marchers in between pages
 - Export individual coordinate sheets
 - Load audio files and MusicXML files to base the show off of
+- Draw a line and distribute marchers
+- Support high school, college, and pro football fields

 **Cannot:**

 - Mark props or non-marcher objects
 - Export the drill into a pdf of the grid
-- Create drill based on shape
-- Auto-generate boxes

 ## What is OpenMarch's goal?